Ecdosis/STILFilter/README.md

 java JSCompactor.jar table.json

-Copy the result fromt he terminal. it screws up the end a bit but it is usable.
+Copy the result from the terminal. it screws up the end a bit but it is usable.